GeoNode/geonode/docs/source/deployment.rst

    For Tomcat and Jetty, this simply means placing ``geonetwork.war`` in the webapps subdirectory of the servlet container's installation directory.

-2. *Configure* GeoNetwork by changing the adminstrative account password through GeoNetwork's web interface.
+2. *Configure* GeoNetwork by changing the administrative account password through GeoNetwork's web interface.
 The administrative account username and password are both ``admin`` by default.